jorgebarrosmedeiros/jorgebarrosmedeiros/README.md

 ⭐️ Some examples include:

-🔹 🏗️ Built a Datalakehouse using Google Cloud infrastructure, improving data storage and accessibility, resulting in a 20% increase in data availability and a 15% reduction in data errors.
+- 🔹 🏗️ Built a Datalakehouse using Google Cloud infrastructure, improving data storage and accessibility, resulting in a 20% increase in data availability and a 15% reduction in data errors.
-🔹 🚀 Developed ETL pipelines processing over 1TB of data daily, optimizing data delivery and ensuring data quality, leading to a 30% improvement in data processing efficiency.
+- 🔹 🚀 Developed ETL pipelines processing over 1TB of data daily, optimizing data delivery and ensuring data quality, leading to a 30% improvement in data processing efficiency.
-🔹 🌐 Utilized Terraform to automate the creation of infrastructure, reducing deployment time by 30%.
+- 🔹 🌐 Utilized Terraform to automate the creation of infrastructure, reducing deployment time by 30%.
-🔹 ⚙️ Implemented DBT (Data Build Tool) to streamline data transformation and modeling processes, ensuring efficient and scalable data pipelines for analytics and reporting.
+- 🔹 ⚙️ Implemented DBT (Data Build Tool) to streamline data transformation and modeling processes, ensuring efficient and scalable data pipelines for analytics and reporting.
-🔹 🗂️🔍 Implemented data lineage tracking and data catalog solutions to enhance data governance and data management processes.
+- 🔹 🗂️🔍 Implemented data lineage tracking and data catalog solutions to enhance data governance and data management processes.

 In my past experiences I've worked with:

->> Building data products and infrastructure from scratch 🚀🔧
+- >> Building data products and infrastructure from scratch 🚀🔧
->> Building data lakes and DataWarehouse to serve the business team 📊🏢
+- >> Building data lakes and DataWarehouse to serve the business team 📊🏢
->> Building APIs for process automation ⚙️🌐
+- >> Building APIs for process automation ⚙️🌐
->> Creating machine learning models 🧠🔬
+- >> Creating machine learning models 🧠🔬
->> Managing data projects 📈🔧
+- >> Managing data projects 📈🔧

-🔧 Those are the main technologies I've been working with: 🌐 Google Cloud, AWS (Amazon Web Services), Python, Airflow, DBT, SQL, BigQuery, Terraform, Snowflake, and web scraping techniques (Scrapy, Beautiful Soup, Selenium).
+🔧 Those are the main technologies I've been working with:

+- 🌐 Google Cloud
+- AWS (Amazon Web Services)
+- Python
+- Kafka
+- Apache Spark
+- Airflow
+- DBT
+- SQL
+- BigQuery
+- Terraform
+- Snowflake
+- Web scraping techniques (Scrapy, Beautiful Soup, Selenium).

 Let's connect to discuss how I can help your company harness the power of data to drive actionable insights and achieve your business goals. 📈💼

 Follow me on social media.

-**Analytical Tools:**

-* **Data Collect and Storage:** SQL, MySQL, Postgres, SQL Server.
-* **Data Processing and Analysis:** Python.
-* **Development:** Git, Scrum, Lean Analytics, Linux and Docker.
-* **Data Visualization:** Power BI, Google Data Studio, Matplotlib, Plotly, Seaborn and Tableau.
-* **Machine Learning Modeling:** Classification, Regression, Clustering, Time Series and Computer Vision.
-* **Machine Learning Deployment:** Heroku, AWS Cloud and Google Cloud Platform ( GCP )

 **Where to Find Me:**